-One of the most critical decisions that applicants face during MBA admission process is school selection.
+One of the most critical decisions that applicants face during the MBA admission process is school selection.
 The most common questions that confront them are: which schools I should apply to?
 Which country and which city?
 And most importantly, which program?

-Indeed, one of the most time consuming parts of the grueling MBA admission process is researching schools and selecting the ones that are the right ‘fit’.
+Indeed, one of the most time-consuming parts of the grueling MBA admission process is researching schools and selecting the ones that are the right ‘fit’.
 There are hundreds of amazing programs, and there is plenty of information about each one of them.
 Therefore, selecting the ones that will best match your credentials is indeed a daunting task that can take several weeks/ months.
-However, with proper planning, research, and initiative, you can definitely pick out the schools that will best align with your credentials and career aspirations.
+However, with proper planning, research, and initiative, you can pick out the schools that will best align with your credentials and career aspirations.

-The first question you should ask yourself before starting your school research is “What are my career goals and how can a Business school help me fulfill my goals?.
+The first question you should ask yourself before starting your school research is, “What are my career goals, and how can a Business school help me fulfill my goals?.
 Once you have a clear understanding of your career objectives, qualifications, and experience, you can begin your school research.

 Here are some useful tips that will assist you in your school selection journey.

 You may start by looking at the rankings of schools.
 Keeping in mind your profile (work experience, industry, GMAT score, goals, etc.), you should look at the MBA rankings (US News, Financial Times, Business Week, etc.).
 This will give you some understanding of the group of programs that are strong in your field and where you are also competitive.
 Also, you will be able to categorize them into dream schools, reach schools, and safety schools.
 However, please do not rely on ranking blindly.
 Use your judgment and your needs/ interest and try to understand that a lower-ranking school may align better with your goals and interests and give you your desired ROI.